tebatalla/css-friends/README.md

 - Clear your floats.
 Always add a clearfix class to the parent of floated elements.
 - When positioning something absolute, make sure what coordinate system you are working in.
 Most likely you will want to set the parent container to be `relative`, if it isn't already positioned.
 - Pseudo content is injected **inside** the selected element, as an inline element.
+- If your CSS rules look right, but are not showing up, pull up the **browser inspector** and see if you have conflicting previous rules with more specific selectors.
+Chrome will show your properties with a strike-through, to show which rules apply, and which are overridden.

 [specs]: ./SPECIFICATIONS.md
 [shots]: ./screenshots